-

 A bold and versatile green olive oil with a smoky flavor, perfect for drizzling over various dishes.

-Pros: flavor, addicting, versatility
+Pros: flavor, addicting, flavor profile

 -